Office of International Programs

 Visit the Kansai Gaidai University Campus Life website for further housing details

-Semester breaks and holidays provide opportunities for wider travel and downtime during which students can explore the campus and nearby neighborhoods.
+• Semester breaks and holidays provide opportunities for wider travel and down time during which students can explore the campus and nearby neighborhoods.
 Osaka City, Kyoto and Nara are easily accessible via short train rides.
-Students may also travel easily to Tokyo and other destinations on the main island of Japan.
+Students may also travel easily to Tokyo and other destinations in Japan and Asia.

 Things to Consider